sap-linuxlab/community.sap_infrastructure/roles/sap_vm_provision/README.md

     - `openstacksdk` for IBM PowerVM
     - `ovirt-engine-sdk-python` for OVirt
     - `aiohttp` for VMware
+    - `kubernetes` for Kubernetes based platforms such as Red Hat OpenShift Virtualization
 - Ansible
     - Ansible Core 2.12.0+
     - Ansible Collections: